sybrew/the-seo-framework/readme.txt

 	* **Improved:**
 		* If an admin redirect initiated by TSF causes a white screen of death, a helping message is now outputted on the white screen.
 		* When using WPML, the URLs are now converted much faster than before.
+		/
 		* TODO On plugin activation and deactivation, the options are now automatically toggled from options autoload.
 		 	* For non-developers, this means that this plugin won't stack up on your website's memory after deactivation.
 Unlike many other plugins.
+		* The sitemap's stylesheet is now a bit neater when `lastmod` output is disabled.
 	* **Changed:**
 		* The URL generation now uses WordPress default home URL generation, rather than our own.
 	* **Updated:**